 A New Vision for Werkspoorkwartier

 In 2012, the Municipality of Utrecht launched a plan to revitalize the district.
 Backed by EFRO funding, the initiative created 14,000 m² of new business space and over 400 jobs.
-One key figure in this transformation is Ramona van Silfhout, who manages communication for the Bedrijvenkring Cartesiusweg (BKC).
+Ramona van Silfhout, communications manager for the Bedrijvenkring Cartesiusweg (BKC), a local business collective that promotes development in Utrecht West, has witnessed the area’s transformation first-hand.
 This group connects businesses and drives local development.

 “Twelve years ago, it wasn’t pleasant or safe, very grim,” van Silfhout recalls.
-But where some saw a decline, creatives saw potential.
-One of these pioneers, described as being “embedded in the DNA” of the area, is Daan Bramer—one half of the entrepreneurial duo behind De Nijverheid.
+But where some saw decline, creatives saw potential.
+Daan Bramer, a visual artist and co-founder of De Nijverheid, has been involved in the area’s rebirth since 2017.

 Founded in 2017, De Nijverheid grew from a small atelier with a café into a thriving hub for over 60 artists and studio holders.
 It now features four exhibition spaces and three performance venues, with the café providing financial support.
 Bramer, an artist himself, no longer has time for his own work but considers “the creative space as art.”
 The raw, slightly remote location made it an ideal setting for artistic start-ups.

-For the creative hubs in Werkspoorkwartier, the message from independents like Daan Bramer is clear: “Keeping our identity is important” and ensuring that artists have a space to showcase their work remains a priority.
+For the creative hubs in Werkspoorkwartier, the message from independents like Bramer is clear: “Keeping our identity is important,” and ensuring that artists have a space to showcase their work remains a priority.
 As Werkspoorkwartier continues to develop, the challenge remains to maintain its creative character while adapting to change.
-How the area balances growth and artistic space will shape its future, but its transformation is still driven by those who helped build it.
+“The beauty of this place is that it wasn’t all planned out in advance,” says Bramer.
+“Let’s keep it that way.”